Hemja

 Hemja is a former Village Development Committee in the north of Pokhara in Kaski District in the Gandaki Province of northern-central Nepal.
 In 2014, Hemja was annexed to Pokhara City as ward number 27.
-Hemja is now under Pokhara Municipality ward #25.
-At the time of the 2011 Nepal census, it had a population of 12,262 living in 3,019 households.
+Hemja is now an administrative part of Pokhara Municipality ward #25.
+At the 2011 Nepal census, it had a population of 12,262 persons in 3,019 households.

-Education

-There are several governmental and private institutions in Hemja, which also has a higher level campus.